jadiclecio/sandstone/README.md

 ## For static sites ##

-Inside the directory you wish to create your project clone Sandstone:
+Inside the directory you wish to create your project:

-    git clone git@github.com:ossreleasefeed/Sandstone.git yourprojectname
+    volo add ossreleasefeed/Sandstone#volofile

+Once the above completed, you can add sandstone using the add_sandstone volo target.
+The target has two optional arguments:

+* folder The folder into which you want sandstone installed [DEFAULT: current directory]
+* grunt Whether you want to add Grunt [DEFAULT: false]

+    volo add_sandstone folder=target_folder grunt=true

-Once completed, change directory into your project folder and run:
+Once completed run:

     npm install